 Monet’s Garden and House is the second most visited tourist site in Normandy after the Mont Saint Michel, and it can get hectic during the day.

-Staying in or nearby Giverny the night before your visit to the famous gardens will allow you to explore the pretty town in peace.
+Staying in or nearby Giverny the night before your visit to the famous gardens will allow you to explore the pretty town pacefully.
 Compared to the chaos and disruption in the daytime, Giverny is an oasis of tranquillity in the late afternoon.

-Also, don’t miss the Église Sainte-Radegonde de Giverny church and the small cemetery where Claude Monet and his family are buried.
+Also, don’t miss the Église Sainte-Radegonde de Giverny church and the small cemetery.
+It’s the burial place of Claude Monet and his family.
 The family gravestone is the third from the right, with a white cross positioned above a white tomb.

 If you are touring Normandy in a campervan/van conversion, there’s a large Aire right across the street from the garden.
-Staying here gives you an excellent opportunity to explore Giverny later in the afternoon when the garden is closed.
+Staying here allows to explore Giverny later in the afternoon when the famous garden is closed.

 The Aire gets pretty busy during the day but quiet later in the evening.
 We had a good night’s sleep before visiting Monet House and Gardens.